InspiryThemes/realhomes-docs/docs/index.md

 ## About Child Theme

-It is highly recommended to use the child theme so that you can easily update parent theme whenever a new update is available.
-A pre-built ready to use child theme is included in the main theme pack which you have downloaded from <a target="_blank" href="https://themeforest.net/downloads">ThemeForest</a>.
-It is commonly called **rh-main-package.zip**.
+It is highly recommended to use the child theme to facilitate seamless updates of the parent theme whenever new versions are released.
+The main theme pack downloaded from <a target="_blank" href="https://themeforest.net/downloads">ThemeForest</a> includes a pre-built, ready-to-use child theme, often referred to as "**rh-main-package.zip**".

 ## How to Update Theme
 RealHomes provides auto-updates within WordPress dashboard.
 But if you are updating your theme from a very old version then you can consult <a target="_blank" href="https://support.inspirythemes.com/knowledgebase/how-to-update-realhomes-theme-to-the-latest-version/">this knowledge base article</a>.